libor-m/ngs-course/practical.rst

   Command ``grep`` enables to search file for specific character or string of characters.
   Here, we used so-called regular expressions to specify the pattern ``grep`` is supposed to search for.
-Regular expressions is a very concise and 'magical' way to describe text ptterns.
+Regular expressions is a very concise and 'magical' way to describe text patterns.
 Let's go through our expression piece by piece.

   - ``^`` marks beginning of line - otherwise grep would search anywhere in the line
   - the square brackets (``[]``) represent a character of given class (0 to 9 or A to Z)